florian-beetz/bachelor-thesis/thesis.md

 Second, they can not declare their dependencies, so automatic modules are treated as if they had declared a `requires transitive` clause on every other resolved module on the module path in addition to the unnamed module.
-The unnamed module however can not read any module, all its dependencies need to be on the classpath, too.
+The unnamed module, however, cannot read any module, all its dependencies need to be on the classpath, too.

 In contrast to the unnamed modules, automatic modules require a module name